 The below example is written to create an employee table with the columns EmployeeID, EmployeeName, and Employee_Email:

-If you are from a computer science or engineering background, you can grab the knowledge fast.
+You can grab the knowledge quickly if you are from a computer science or engineering background.
 If you are from a different background, still don’t worry!
-Before starting with Oracle, invest some time to catch hold of concepts about how operating systems and Networking and database work.
+Before starting with Oracle, invest some time to grasp concepts about operating systems, Networking, and databases.
 Learning about using the command-line interface will make your Oracle learning easy and faster.

 This tutorial is designed for beginners as well as for professionals.
 If you are a beginner, you can start your learning from scratch.
-If you are professional and looking for additional information about oracle in-depth, you have reached the right place!
+However, if you are professional and looking for additional information about oracle in-depth, you have reached the right place!